Skip to content

 • Authentication & Secret Injection: Corrected a bug where environment-type secrets were not properly injected into the execution environment during authentication resolution.

-• Grove & Workspace Management:
+• Project & Workspace Management:

 • Configuration & Compatibility: